Geometry and combinatorics via right-angled Artin groups: Introduction

 The reader will find that there are two answers to Question~\ref{q:comb-intro}, the trivial one and the nontrivial one.
 The trivial one will be a consequence of Theorem~\ref{thm:coho-alg} below, which shows that $\gam$ is completely determined by the cohomology algebra of $A(\gam)$, and in fact by the degree one and two parts together with the cup product pairing.
 Thus, one can in principle recover $\gam$ from $A(\gam)$, so that any combinatorial properties of $\gam$ is automatically determined by the algebraic structure of $A(\gam)$.
 Conversely, the algebraic structure of $A(\gam)$ is, in a sense that is so general as to render it almost meaningless, ``known" by the graph $\gam$.

-There is a more interesting approach to Question~\ref{q:comb-intro} that seeks to find a dictionary between the combinatorics of $\gam$ and the algebra of $A(\gam)$, by passing between specific graph--theoretic and group--theoretic properties that are analogous.
+There is a more interesting approach to Question~\ref{q:comb-intro} that seeks to find a dictionary between the combinatorics of $\gam$ and the algebra of $A(\gam)$, by passing between specific graph-theoretic and group-theoretic properties that are analogous.
 This line of inquiry yields some otherwise nonobvious insights that have applications outside of geometric group theory, such as in cryptography and complexity theory.
 Some sample results we will discuss in the sequel are the following:

 \begin{thm}[\cite{FKK2019}] Let $\gam$ be a finite simplicial graph.
 Then $\gam$ admits a nontrivial automorphism if and only if the outer automorphism group $\Out(A(\gam))$ contains a finite nonabelian group. \end{thm}